Digital journalism: Work outside traditional press

-Other significant tools of online journalism are Internet forums, discussion boards and chats, especially those representing the Internet version of official media.
-The widespread use of the Internet all over the world created a unique opportunity to create a meeting place for both sides in a number of conflicts, such as the Israeli–Palestinian conflict and the First and Second Chechen Wars.
-Often this gives a unique chance to find new, alternative solutions to the conflict, but often the Internet is turned into the battlefield by contradicting parties creating endless "online battles."
+Other significant tools of online journalism are Internet forums, discussion boards and chats.
+Conflicts such as the Israeli–Palestinian conflict and the First and Second Chechen Wars are discussed on some of these websites.
+Though people may propose solutions to conflicts there, the discussions themselves often turn into arguments.

 Internet radio and podcasts are other growing independent media based on the Internet.
-However, the Pew Research Center issued a report in June 2023 that analyzed the content of 451 podcasts listed on the daily top 200 most popular charts of Apple Podcasts and Spotify from April through September 2022.
-The report found that only 15% of the podcasts surveyed had a news or current events focus, and that 46% of the news-focused podcasts were affiliated with a traditional news organization.
+The Pew Research Center issued a report in June 2023 that analyzed the content of 451 podcasts listed on the daily top 200 most popular charts of Apple Podcasts and Spotify from April through September 2022.
+The report found that 15% of the podcasts surveyed had a news or current events focus, and that 46% of the news-focused podcasts were affiliated with a traditional news organization.
 Additionally, 51% of the news-focused podcasts covered sports and topics other than politics and government, and while the episodes of the news-focused podcasts tended to be longer and released more frequently, 78% of the news-focused podcasts followed a commentary, interview, news summary, or recap format rather than an in-depth reporting format.
 Also, while only 8% of the 451 podcasts surveyed were available exclusively through one site (since 90% were also available through Google Podcasts, 82% through Stitcher, and virtually all of the 51% with a video component through YouTube), only 31% were operated independently while 69% were affiliated with a larger organization, and 47% sought financial support from listeners by paid subscriptions, merchandise sales, or donations with 60% of independently operated podcasts doing so in comparison to 41% of organization-affiliated podcasts.

-In addition, multiple journalistic media have created Application Programming Interfaces (APIs) that provide online access to their data and content for research, to encourage links in other publications, or the development of specialized apps.
+Multiple publications have created Application Programming Interfaces (APIs) that provide online access to their data and content, in order to encourage researchers to link to them and create derivative applications.